Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Mixins as ultimate metaprogramming solution

 Ü provides arbitrary compile-time code generation - via mixin strings.
-This allows to generate any Ü code in compilation time and thus almost eliminates need for any external code generation tools/scripts.
+This allows to generate any Ü code in compilation time and thus almost eliminates the need for any external code generation tools/scripts.
 Some code, impossible with templates, is possible to generate using mixins.